ecorey/Solidity-Course-Expert/Week1/hw3.md

 DEBUGGER:

-input for the function was: 11
+Input for the function was: 11

     Memory:
         {